John Whiting’s working life has been equally devoted to words and to music.

-In 1960, John Whiting began work for KPFA in Berkeley, California, America's first listener-supported non-commercial radio station, where he subsequently became Production Director.
-Over the space of fourteen years he presented dozens of programs about the arts and current affairs and entered into a collaboration with Erik Bauersfeld which would later be credited with “keeping radio drama alive in America in the 1960s”.
+After coming out of the army, for five years he was the Archivist of Recorded Music at the University of California, Berkeley.
+Then, in 1960, he began work for KPFA in Berkeley, California, America's first listener-supported non-commercial radio station, where he subsequently became Production Director.
+Over the space of fourteen years he presented dozens of programs about the arts and current affairs and entered into a collaboration with Erik Bauersfeld which would later be credited in a PhD dissertation with “keeping radio drama alive in America in the 1960s”.
 From 1966 to 1970 he was London Correspondent for KPFA’s parent organization, Pacifica Radio.
 The Lengthening Shadow, his monograph on the first ten years of KPFA’s history, was published by the University of Aarhus in Denmark.
 He maintains a website devoted to the station's early history, My KPFA: A historical footnote.

 In 1978 he was the joint recipient with Odaline de la Martinez of a Composer-Librettist Fellowship from the National Endowment for the Arts, resulting in Sister Aimee, an opera based on the LA evangelist Aimee Semple MacPherson, which was performed in New Orleans, London and California.
-In the Cage, an opera about Ezra Pound with composer Nigel Osborne which started out as a short music theatre piece that premiered in 1982, never found an enlightened patron.
+In the Cage, an opera about Ezra Pound with composer Nigel Osborne, started out as a short music theatre piece that premiered in 1982, but its completion never found an enlightened patron.

 In 1997 he established the Diatribal Press, devoted to “entertainment for intelligent readers”.
 Publications include his travel/food journal, Through Darkest Gaul with Trencher and Tastevin, and his wife Mary Whiting’s fourth book, Entertaining Single-Handed.
 Both John and Mary are members of the Guild of Food Writers [Great Britain].